Artemis Fowl (novel): Synopsis

 Captain Holly Short, an elf in the Lower Elements Police (LEP), is tracking a rogue troll that has managed to reach the surface of the Earth from Haven City, thousands of feet underground.
-Assisted by the technically minded centaur Foaly and LEPrecon commander Julius Root, she incapacitates the troll before leaving for Tara to replenish her magic.
+Assisted by the technically minded centaur Foaly and LEPrecon commander Julius Root, she incapacitates the troll.
+However, Commander Root finds out that Holly is low on magic, so Holly leaves for Tara to replenish her magic.

 Meanwhile, Artemis Fowl II is a 12-year-old prodigy who has dedicated his life to criminal activities.
 He leads the Fowl criminal empire, which has existed in his family for generations.
 After significant research, Artemis believes that he has confirmed the existence of fairies.
 He identifies an alcoholic sprite living in Ho Chi Minh City, Vietnam, and travels there with his bodyguard Butler to obtain from her The Book of the People—the fairy holy book that is written in Gnommish.
 After decoding the book using translating software, Artemis learns the specifics of the ritual fairies use to replenish their magic: take an acorn from an ancient oak tree near a bend in a river under the full moon and plant it elsewhere.
 Artemis and Butler track down 129 possible nearby locations for the ritual and start a stakeout.
 They discover Holly performing the ritual, and Butler tranquillises her with a hypodermic dart gun.

 After being led onto Fowl's ship by Holly's tracker, Artemis tells Commander Root his name so they can find him, and then blows the ship up.
 An LEP retrieval team is sent to scout Fowl Manor using their 'shielding' ability, which allows them to vibrate faster than the human eye can follow.
 The team enters the manor grounds, where Artemis has installed a camera with a high frames-per-second rate, allowing him to detect the threat.
 After Butler incapacitates the intruders, Root decides to lay siege to Fowl Manor using a time-stop and enter negotiations.
 Artemis states his ransom demand: one ton of 24-carat gold.
 Artemis also reveals his knowledge of the time-stop and claims that he can escape it.
 An analysis by LEP behaviour experts determines that Artemis believes he is telling the truth.